VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Experiment Design

 \subsection{Datasets}

-Our experimental setup uses two datasets with distinct roles: CORRECT provides rich contextual knowledge for building our vulnerability knowledge base, while PrimeVul serves as our evaluation benchmark. \textbf{Evaluation Dataset: PrimeVul}~\cite{ding2024vulnerability} is a widely adopted vulnerability detection benchmark.
-The key feature of PrimeVul is its \textit{temporal data splitting}---training data comes from vulnerabilities before a cutoff date, while test data comes from after.
-This prevents models from ``learning'' future vulnerabilities and being tested on past ones, ensuring a realistic evaluation where detection systems must generalize from historical patterns to identify new vulnerabilities.
-Therefore, we use the PrimeVul vulnerable-patched pairs test set as our primary evaluation benchmark, which is widely used in our baselines. \textbf{Knowledge Source: CORRECT}~\cite{li2025everything} dataset contains 2000 vulnerable functions and provides comprehensive contextual information, including (i) complete callee functions at multiple depths, (ii) type declarations and data structures, (iii) global variables and constants, and (iv) import statements and module dependencies.
-We leverage this high-quality dataset to build our Vulnerability Knowledge Base.
+\begin{change} We clarify the roles of datasets with respect to the two-layer Specification Knowledge Base (Section~\ref{sec:skb}).
+CORRECT is used to construct the reusable general specification knowledge base (Section~\ref{subsec:general_specification_knowledge_base}), while the domain evidence base is derived from the NVD/CVE corpus, whose construction has been described in Section~\ref{subsec:domain_evidence_base}.
+PrimeVul is used solely as the evaluation benchmark.

-To ensure fair evaluation and prevent data leakage, we apply strict temporal filtering when constructing our Vulnerability Knowledge Base: We use PrimeVul's test set cutoff date as our boundary.
-Only vulnerabilities published \textit{before} this date are included in our knowledge base.
-After temporal filtering, our VKB construction dataset for general security specifications includes: From CORRECT 1,338 vulnerable-patched pairs that predate the PrimeVul test cutoff.
+\textbf{Evaluation Benchmark: PrimeVul}~\cite{ding2024vulnerability} is a widely adopted vulnerability detection benchmark.
+The key feature of PrimeVul is its \textit{temporal data splitting}---training data comes from vulnerabilities before a cutoff date, while test data comes from after, ensuring a realistic evaluation where detection systems must generalize from historical patterns to identify new vulnerabilities. \begin{change} Additionally, PrimeVul pairs each vulnerable function with its patched version, requiring models to distinguish semantically near-identical code---making the benchmark particularly challenging even for state-of-the-art LLMs.
+We use the official PrimeVul pair-wise test split (838 samples, 50\% vulnerable / 50\% patched), consistent with prior work~\cite{wen-etal-2025-boosting, widyasari2025let}. \end{change} \textbf{Knowledge Source: CORRECT}~\cite{li2025everything} dataset contains 2000 vulnerable-patched function pairs and provides comprehensive contextual information, including (i) complete callee functions at multiple depths, (ii) type declarations and data structures, (iii) global variables and constants, and (iv) import statements and module dependencies.
+We leverage this high-quality dataset to build our general specification knowledge base.
+Specifically, we use 1{,}338 vulnerable--patched function pairs, all disclosed strictly before the PrimeVul test set cutoff date, ensuring no temporal overlap with evaluation data.